Mini-overview of Low Carbon Homes East 2019, Ipswich

 Antony Littlechild, Programme Manager, Low Carbon Dorset

-Zoë Osmond, Director, Green Growth Platform, University of Brighton
+Zoë Osmond, Director, Green Growth Platform, Clean Growth UK - University of Brighton

 David Walton, Programme Manager, Suffolk Climate Change Partnership

 "We're delighted to be able to host Low Carbon Homes in Manchester as we recognise the challenge of updating our existing housing stock to meet our Low Carbon targets and reduce fuel poverty.
 It's an important initiative which we are proud to support."